microsoft/pxt-microbit/docs/projects/micro-coin.md

 ## How does it work?

 Each @boardname@ contains a **coin**, which is made of a **block chain**.
 To mine new blocks in the coin, the user shakes the @boardname@ and hopes that they will be in luck!
+Once the block is added, it is broadcasted to the other @microbit@.
-The block chain is public and can't be modified so it's ok to share it.
+The block is public and can't be modified so it's ok to share it.
+Other @boardname@ the block, validate the transaction and update their block chain as needed.

+Pressing ``A`` shows the number of block you added to the chain, that's your score.
+Pressing ``B`` shows you the length of the chain.

 ## ~hint